chaopan95/DataStructure/README.md

 You can only use the C++ language.
 STL is forbidden.
 ### Solution
+Attetion: both 3 beads' elimination and 4 beads' elimination are possible
 ## LightHouse
 ### Description
 As shown in the following figure, If another lighthouse is in gray area, they can beacon each other.
 For example, in following figure, (B, R) is a pair of lighthouse which can beacon each other, while (B, G), (R, G) are NOT.